Search About Newsletters Donate

 An analysis by The Marshall Project and the Los Angeles Times of the more than 3,500 people who served time in Southern California’s pay-to-stay programs from 2011 through 2015 found more than 160 participants who had been convicted of serious crimes including assault, robbery, domestic violence, battery, sexual assault, sexual abuse of children and possession of child pornography.

-Left, inmates crowd a dorm room inside the Los Angeles County Jail in 2014; right, Sgt.
+A crowded dorm room inside the Los Angeles County Jail in 2014; Sgt.
 Steve Bowles of the Seal Beach Detention Center in Seal Beach, Calif., gives a tour of a jail dorm where pay-to-stay participants can watch television.

-Left, inmates crowd a dorm room inside the Los Angeles County Jail in 2014; right, Sgt.
+A crowded dorm room inside the Los Angeles County Jail in 2014; Sgt.
 Steve Bowles of the Seal Beach Detention Center in Seal Beach, Calif., gives a tour of a jail dorm where pay-to-stay participants can watch television.

 They include a hip-hop choreographer who had sex with an underage girl; a former Los Angeles police officer who stalked and threatened his ex-wife; and a college student who stabbed a man in the abdomen during a street scuffle.